Power Kites, Traction Kites

 As you can see, just about any way of moving across the earth's surface might be tried by a keen traction kiter!

-Here are a few notes on kite safety which might prove handy, particularly for beginners.
+Here are a few notes on kite safety that might prove handy, particularly for beginners.

 The history of power kites extends back to the 70s.
 Using big kites to pull you along isn't a new idea!